Traveling to the UK With Your Dog: 2026 Entry Rules

 Wales

-Wales has a coastline of 870 miles, much of it accessible via the Wales Coast Path, which is dog-friendly.
+Wales has a coastline of 870 miles, much of it accessible via the Wales Coast Path, which is dog-friendly throughout.

 - Snowdonia National Park: Mountain hiking with your dog.
 Dogs welcome on most trails.